 Our appeals attorneys are at a great advantage in appellate courts because they are well-trained in appeals techniques and have experience with appellate venues.
 If you have received an adverse ruling during litigation, our talented team of defense attorneys is well-prepared to protect your right to a just trial.

-How Cases Are Won on Appeal
+How Cases Are Won on Appeals in Georgia

 No matter how you slice it, winning an appeal is challenging.
 Although a great many cases are appealed, appeals are successful only a small percentage of the time.
 To give yourself the best possible chance of winning your case on appeal, you must: